-I expect that conference organizers & company’s marketing departments are busy scrambling their boardrooms thinking about cancelling their upcoming conferences.
-Whilst the rationale is clear, the opportunity is to think about how to leverage this public health crisis to create a new culture of conferencing.
+I expect that conference organizers & marketing departments are busy scrambling their boardrooms thinking about canceling their upcoming conferences.
+But maybe this presents an opportunity for us to think about how we use this public health crisis to create a new culture of conferencing.

 Don’t Cancel Your Conference.
 TAKE IT ONLINE!

-this has become my personal favourite.
-It connects desktops, mobile devices and room meeting system on one platform.
+This has become my personal favourite.
+It connects desktops, mobile devices and room meeting systems on one platform.
 It is integrated with workplace collaboration tools that enable a seamless flow of information sharing.

-we use ZohoMeeting because it is integrated to our CRM.
-Great when for me when I am meeting with my sales team whilst off traveling the world.
+We use ZohoMeeting because it is integrated into our CRM.
+Great for me, when I am meeting with my sales team whilst off travelling the world.

 I think that this platform will become more important in the near future.
-If you run an academy, training school or somebody of masterclass and need to do teaching remotely to more than one location, this is the platform would recommend.
+If you run an academy, training school or a masterclass and needs to do teaching remotely to more than one location, this is the platform I would recommend.